kidist-amde/Space-Time-Cube-visualization/README.md

 After installing all dependencies in your Python's environment, execute the desired script using below commands.There are different ways to run the notebook.
 Here simpler way have been presented.

+* Step 1: Dowenload and extract the dataset from above provided link
-* Step 1: Change the working directory of the project to the project folder
+* Step 2: Change the working directory of the project to the project folder
-* Step 2: run the following command on the cmd
+* Step 3: run the following command on the cmd
 ```bash
 jupyter notebook
 ```
-* Step 3: A browser will pop up with a notebook.
+* Step 4: A browser will pop up with a notebook.
 If the browser is not press a link on the cmd which has "htts://localhost:" in it.
 This will open a notebook on a browser.
+* Step 5: First run the `GPS_data_EDA.ipynb` notebook to get processed GPS data of each subject before running any other notebook.
+After this step, you can run all the 3d visualization of each subject by only changing the path of the directory in which you saved the processed data of each subject.
+* Step 5: First run the `Time diary-data-EDA.ipynb` notebook to get processed time diary data of each subject before running any other notebook.
+After this step, you can open and run the time diary notebooks ro see the 2D and 4D visualization of each subject by only changing the path of the directory in which you saved the processed time diary data of each subject.

-* Step 4: Now each cell can be run by pressing "SHIFT + ENTER" on your machine
+* Step 7 : Now you can open any notebook and each cell can be run by pressing "SHIFT + ENTER" on your machine

 ## Refrences
 1. Kraak, M. J. (2003, August).
 The space-time cube revisited from a geovisualization perspective.
 In Proc.
 21st International Cartographic Conference (pp. 1988-1996).
 Citeseer.
 2. Kraak, M. J. (2008).
 Geovisualization and time–new opportunities for the space-time cube.
 Geographic visualization: concepts, tools, and applications, 293-306.